solo-io/workshops/istio-day2/1-understand-istio/02-install-istio.md

 kubectl exec -it deploy/sleep -- curl http://istiod.istio-system:15014/debug/registryz
 ```

+TODO: This section below should be moved as it won't work when there is no proxyID.

 Some additional paths that are definitely useful for debugging the control plane:

 | Path | Description |